CLI Guide

 unload Unload an eBPF program using the Program Id

-get Get an eBPF program using the Program Id
+attach Attach an eBPF program to a hook point using the Program Id

 image eBPF Bytecode Image related commands